 If you are following the process outlined in point 5, there is no need to criticize yourself for how often you get distracted during meditation.
 It’s absolutely normal, and part of the process.
 For most people it will take months, if not years, to arrive at a point where they experience a meditation session without any distraction.

-So don’t be harsh with yourself.
+So don’t be harsh with yourself – let it go.
 Self-criticism just takes you a step further away from meditation.
 Instead, be glad that you noticed you got distracted, and simply bring the attention back.

 8. You keep your mind too busy during the day